Kovalam Lighthouse Beach 🏖️ India

 Most (non-vegetarian) restaurants discretely sell large bottles of beer at around 100 rupees per bottle (€1.50).
 If you’re a wine drinker, forget it: one glass can cost 400 rupees (€6).
 Lassie’s cost 90 rupees.

-I last visited Kovalam lighthouse beach back in 1996, when it was much more of a backpackers and hippie scene.
+I last visited Kovalam lighthouse beach back in the nineties, when it was much more of a backpacker and hippie scene.
 Costs have soared since then, but it is still a relatively low-cost holiday destination.
-However, if you’re looking for something a little more chilled-out, check out South Goa.
+If you’re looking for something a little more chilled-out, try South Goa.

 The day before we were due to leave Kovalam, we checked in with a beach-front Travel Agent to try to arrange our onward travel.
 We’d decided to take a taxi from Kovalam to Varkala, but we still needed to arrange either a bus or train to travel the 169 kms north from Varkala to Kochin.

 The Travel Agent checked train schedules for us, but by now our options were dwindling.
-However, we managed to book 2 seats on the Rajdhani Express in an AC2 class coach, taking us from Varkala to Kochin.
+In the end, we managed to book 2 seats on the Rajdhani Express in an AC2 class coach, taking us from Varkala to Kochin.
 Our later trip from Kochin to Goa would be more complicated.

 There were no direct train seats available on the dates we wanted.
-Our best option was to travel from Kochin to Mangalore (AC3 class), and then Mangalore to Karwar in South Goa on the following day (Sleeper class).
+Our best option was to travel from Kochin to Mangalore (AC3 class), and then on the following day from Mangalore to Karwar in South Goa (Sleeper class).
 We paid just over 2,000 rupees (€39) for these tickets, including agents fees.

 For details on the different train classes see Sleeper Class to Kochin.